Excel is one of the readily available tools available for small businesses to visualize data.

 Let’s take a closer look at ChartExpo.

-ChartExpo is a chart add-in for Excel with a super-friendly user interface to ensure that any professional can visualize data, irrespective of their coding or programming skills.
+CartExpo is a chart add-in for Excel Mac with a super-friendly user interface to ensure that any professional can visualize data, irrespective of their coding or programming skills.
+With features like Side-By-Side Bar Chart, users can easily compare different data sets and gain insights with just a few clicks.

-The tool supercharges your Excel by expanding its library with a large number of visually appealing and ready-to-go charts.
+The tool supercharges your Excel by expanding its library with a large number of visually appealing and ready-to-go charts, including dynamic funnel charts.

-You can use the visualization design to visually show complex processes, focusing on a single aspect or resource that you want to highlight.
-Besides, the chart offers the added benefit of supporting multiple viewing levels.
+You can use the visualization design, including the chart maker, to visually show complex processes, focusing on a single aspect or resource you want to highlight.
+Additionally, the chart offers the benefit of supporting multiple viewing levels.

 Audiences can get a high-level view, see specific details, or generate interactive views.